 Enforcing that law gives an unjust result.

-We're just gonna ignore it.
+We're just going to ignore it.

 Is that not what the U.S. Senate is saying?

-Well, I'm it's an unfair result.
+Well, it's an unfair result.

 How can you enforce a law that's an unfair result?

-Well, Who says it's unfair?
+Well, who says it's unfair?

 I say it's unfair.